SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 2. Install dependencies such as Axios, use-immer, and Material UI.
 3. The page is accessible via the `/agencies` route.
 4. Adjust styling and component logic as needed for your use case.

+## Building the Agency Detail Page

+The Agency Detail page is built with React and leverages several key libraries and techniques:

+- **React Router:** The component uses `useParams` and `useNavigate` for route handling.
+- **Axios:** API calls are made to fetch profile details from the backend.
+- **useImmerReducer:** For state management and handling asynchronous updates.
+- **Material UI:** Used for layout and styling including Grid, Card, Typography, IconButton, and more.
+- **Conditional Rendering:** Displays a loading spinner until data is fetched and then renders the agency’s profile picture, agency name, contact info, and a list of properties.
+- **Fallbacks:** If no profile image is available, a default profile picture is shown.

+### How to Build & Test

+1. Ensure all dependencies are installed by running `npm install` (or `yarn install`).
+2. Run the development server with `npm start` (or `yarn start`).
+3. Navigate to the route `/agencies/:id` to test the Agency Detail page.
+4. Check the browser console for any API call errors and verify that the agency details and listings are rendered correctly.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.